LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 We first start the loop by using the operator:

+1. Type '[' into the input box.
 `[`

 Since we are aiming to print in a ascending order we need to move the data pointer to the begining.

+2. Enter '<<' into the input box.
 `<<`

 This moves the data pointer to cell 0

 We start by printing cell 0, which is has '1' assigned to it.

+3. Enter '.' followed by '+' into the input box
 `.+`

 This prints 1 then increments cell 0.

 Now we have to move the data pointer to cell 1, which has '\n' assigned to it and invoke the new line function.

+4. Type '>' followed by '.' into the input box
 `>.`

 This moves the pointer to cell 1 and then prints a new line.